 What that means for SEO is that it’s no longer good enough only to rank for certain keywords.
 You may have been in the top spot in Google for a solid six months, but now you may not show up if your content doesn’t match with the user’s intent and context.
 Your content may have been decision stage when most searchers are looking for awareness stage and you’ve missed the mark.

-These shifts are exactly why it’s important to keep abreast of new changes in Google.
+These shifts are precisely why it’s essential to keep abreast of new changes in Google.
 Google as a concept is like those computer-adaptive standardized test or an AI robot.
 It’s getting smarter; it’s learning; it’s shifting.
 And that requires new strategies.
 Old marketing techniques and tactics are quickly becoming outdated and only those who keep their fingers on the figurative pulse won’t be left behind.

 How does search work now?